britchken/ece5775-final-project/README.md

-# Instructions for demonstrating our project
+# Setting up the project:

 Note: Much of this tutorial is copied from TA Yuan Zhou (yz882@cornell.edu).